aeewhite/todayfile/readme.md

 # Todayfile

-Command line to create a file with the current date as the file name
+Command line tool to create a file with the current date as the file name

 ## Install